sando38/docker-ejabberd-multiarch/README.md

 `docker logs < container name >`

-## Readonly file system & ERLANG_COOKIE

-NOTE: This is only of importance if you want to cluster.

-If you want to use a readonly file system (`--read-only`, in compose `read_only: true` or in kubernetes' `securityContext, readOnlyRootFilesystem: true`), the `ERLANG_COOKIE` must be mounted with the correct permissions into the container.

-Here is a quick checklist:

-* Create cookie with correct read-only permissions (`chmod 0400`) and owner `9000:9000`
-  * `echo "My1-ErlanG2-CookiE3" > /path/to/COOKIE`
-* Mount cookie to: ` -v /path/to/COOKIE:/opt/ejabberd/.erlang.cookie`
-* Optional: Set environment variable `ERLANG_COOKIE` to the same as in the file: i.e. `My1-ErlanG2-CookiE3`.
-The script will check the existence of `/opt/ejabberd/.erlang.cookie` and try to export `ERLANG_COOKIE` from it.

-In this scenario, if only the `ERLANG_COOKIE` variable is used without the mounted cookie, the default cookie will be applied.
-Clustering still works.
-Please ensure, that erlang ports are not published to the internet.

-For kubernetes an `initContainers` may be used to achieve the correct file permissions (see kustomize example).

 ## Kubernetes auto clustering

 Starting with `v2.1.0` experimental kubernetes auto clustering is included.
 The variables `ERLANG_COOKIE` and `KUBERNETES_AUTO_CLUSTER` must be defined for that.